 That night, they vowed to do all that they could to save the two historic buildings, and the idea for the Manatee Village Historical Park was born.

 The initial group, who rallied to save the two buildings, became known as the H.O.M.E.
 (Heritage of Manatee’s Environment) Committee.

 Realizing that Manatee County once had a Historical Commission, which was no longer operating, they petitioned the Board of County Commissioners to reestablish the Manatee County Historical Commission by ordinance, making the Manatee County Clerk of Circuit Court a perpetual member.

 They also organized the Manatee County Historical Commission, Inc. with its purpose to preserve Manatee County’s pioneer history for the enrichment of future generations.

 As both a government ordained and a non-profit organization, the Manatee County Historical Commission stood ready to take on the task of saving the 1887 Church and the 1860 Courthouse.
-Both buildings were moved to the park in December of 1975.
-The restoration effort became part of Manatee County’s celebration of the United States bicentennial and some funding for the bicentennial effort became seed money for the establishment of the park.
+Both buildings were moved to the museum in December of 1975.
+The restoration effort became part of Manatee County’s celebration of the United States bicentennial and some funding for the bicentennial effort became seed money for the establishment of the museum.
 Most of the funding, however, came from private donors raised by Historical Commission members asking their friends, community leaders, and businesses for support.

 The effort continues today through encouraging historical preservation as Manatee County continues to grow and develop, as well as through raising support for the maintenance of the treasured collection of buildings at Manatee Village Historical Park.